In these terms of business:

 Any statement made orally or in the catalogue is an opinion given after careful consideration and research.

-Written condition reports are available upon request for buyers unable to attend viewing in person.
+Written condition reports are available upon request for buyers unable to attend viewing in person for lots over £100.
 We are unable to offer comprehensive condition reports on low value lots comprising multiple items.

 It should be noted that pictures have not been removed from their frames unless this is specifically mentioned in the condition report.
 The size of a painting or print is measured diagonally from corner to corner.
 The measurements are of the actual visible area of the painting or print and does not include any mount or frame.